stobinaator/strava_stats/README.md

 - [x] 2 new buttons.
 Walks/Runs, each one appears next to the drop-down menu.
 Redirects automatically instead of changing the link manually</br>

 ## TODO
+- [ ] remove the processing part from notebook file and leave only the visualization
 - [ ] overlay all run and walk workouts with different colors.